Pricing: Price/quality relationship

-Consumers can have different perceptions on premium pricing, and this factor makes it important for the marketer to understand consumer behaviour.
-According to Vigneron and Johnson's figure on "Prestige-Seeking Consumer Behaviours", Consumers can be categorized into four groups.
-These groups being; Hedonist & Perfectionist, snob, bandwagon and veblenian.
-These categories rank from level of self-consciousness, to importance of price as an indicator of prestige.
-The Veblen Effect explains how this group of consumers makes purchase decisions based on conspicuous value, as they tend to purchase publicly consumed luxury products.
-This shows they are likely to make the purchase to show power, status and wealth.
-Consumers that fall under the "Snob Effect" can be described as individuals that search for perceived unique value, and will purchase exclusive products in order to be the first or very few who has it.
+Consumers can have different perceptions on premium pricing, and this factor makes it important for the marketer to understand consumer behavior.
+According to Vigneron and Johnson's figure on "Prestige-Seeking Consumer Behaviours," consumers can be categorized into five groups: hedonist, perfectionist, snob, bandwagon, and Veblenian.
+These categories rank from level of self-consciousness to importance of price as an indicator of prestige.

+The last of these five categories, the Veblenian Effect, involves a group of consumers who make purchase decisions based on conspicuous value, as they tend to purchase publicly consumed luxury products.
+This shows they are likely to make the purchase to show power, status, and wealth.
+Consumers who exhibit the Snob Effect can be described as individuals who search for perceived unique value, and will purchase exclusive products in order to be the first or very few who has it.
 They will also avoid purchasing products consumed by a general mass of people, as it is perceived that items in limited supply hold a higher value than items that do not.
-(Vigneron & Johnson, 1999).
-The bandwagon effect explains that consumers that fit into this category make purchasing decisions to fit into a social group, and gain a perceived social value out of purchasing popular products within said social group at premium prices.
+The Bandwagon Effect explains that consumers who fit into this category make purchasing decisions to fit into a social group, and gain a perceived social value out of purchasing popular products within said social group at premium prices.
 Research shows that people will often conform to what the majority of the group they are a member of thinks when it comes to the attitude of a product.
 Paying a premium price for a product can act as a way of gaining acceptance, due to the pressure placed on them by their peers.
-The Hedonic effect can be described as a certain group of people whose purchasing decisions are not affected by the status and exclusivity gained by purchasing a product at a premium, nor susceptible to the fear of being left out and peer pressure.
-Consumers who fit into this category base their purchasing decisions on a perceived emotional value, and gain intangible benefits such as sensory pleasure, aesthetic beauty and excitement.
-Consumers of this type have a higher interest on their own wellbeing.
-(Vigneron & Johnson, 1999).
-The last category on Vigneron and Johnson's figure of “Prestige-Seeking Consumer Behaviours” is the perfectionism effect.
-Prestige brands are expected to show high quality, and it's this reassurance of the highest quality that can actually enhance the value of the product.
-According to this effect, those that fit into this group value the prestige's brands to have a superior quality and higher performance than other similar brands.
-Research has indicated that consumer's perceive quality of a product to be relational to its price.
+The Hedonic Effect can be described as a group of people whose purchasing decisions are not affected by the status and exclusivity gained by purchasing a product at a premium, nor are they susceptible to the fear of being left out and peer pressure.
+Consumers who fit into this category base their purchasing decisions on a perceived emotional value, and gain intangible benefits such as sensory pleasure, aesthetic beauty, and excitement.
+Consumers of this type have a higher interest in their own well-being.

+The final category on Vigneron and Johnson's figure of "Prestige-Seeking Consumer Behaviours" is the Perfectionism Effect.
+Prestige brands are expected to show high quality, and it is this reassurance of the highest quality that can actually enhance the value of the product.
+According to this effect, those that fit into this group value the prestige brands to have a superior quality and higher performance than other similar brands.
+Research has indicated that consumers perceive the quality of a product to be related to its price.
 Consumers often believe a high price of a product indicates a higher level of quality.